-The Project would use existing infrastructure to divert unregulated and unappropriated flow from the Sacramento River at Red Bluff and Hamilton City and convey water to a new offstream Sites

-Reservoir west of the community of Maxwell, California.
+The Project would use existing infrastructure to divert unregulated and unappropriated flow from the Sacramento River at Red Bluff and Hamilton City and convey water to a new offstream Sites Reservoir west of the community of Maxwell, California.
 New and existing facilities would move water into and out of the reservoir.
 Releases from Sites Reservoir would ultimately return to the Sacramento River system via existing canals and a new pipeline located near Dunnigan.
 Construction of the Sites Reservoir would necessitate building a bridge across the reservoir or constructing a bypass road (i.e., South Road) to connect Maxwell with the community of Lodoga.
 Additional components would include development of new recreational facilities at the reservoir.
 This Final EIR/EIS evaluates the potential environmental effects of:

-- No Project Alternative/No Action Alternative - Alternative 1, 1.5-MAF reservoir, bridge, release to the CBD, and Reclamation investment of up to 7% of the Project costs - Alternative 2, 1.3-MAF reservoir, South Road, partial release to the CBD, discharge to the Sacramento River, and no Reclamation investment - Alternative 3, 1.5-MAF reservoir, bridge, release to the CBD, and Reclamation investment of up to 25% of the Project costs
+- No Project Alternative - Alternative 1, 1.5-MAF reservoir, bridge, release to the CBD, and Reclamation investment of up to 7% of the Project costs - Alternative 2, 1.3-MAF reservoir, South Road, partial release to the CBD, discharge to the Sacramento River, and no Reclamation investment - Alternative 3, 1.5-MAF reservoir, bridge, release to the CBD, and Reclamation investment of up to 25% of the Project costs

 Alternatives 1, 2, and 3 are generally based on the results of the value planning process.
 Alternative 1 is based on Alternative VP 7, and Alternative 2 is based on Alternatives VP 5 and VP 6.
 Alternative 3 is based on VP 7 with increased Reclamation investment of up to 25% of the Project costs.
 Project facilities are shown in Figure 2-1, Figure 2-2, Figure 2-3, and Figure 2-4.
+This page intentionally left blank

+Project Description and Alternatives

 Table 2-1 summarizes the components of Alternatives 1, 2, and 3.
-Due to Project adjustments in how Reclamation would use water supplied by the Project to provide for improved anadromous fish benefits (including enhanced opportunity for cold-water pool management in Shasta Lake, enhanced frequency and amount of spring pulse flows in the upper Sacramento River, and better ability to maintain stable river flows in the upper Sacramento River in the fall) and due to the increased availability of federal funding (see Volume 3, Chapter 3, Master Responses, Master Response 2, Alternatives Description and Baseline), Alternative 3 is the Authority preferred alternative and is the proposed project under CEQA, and Reclamation's preferred alternative under NEPA.
+Due to the availability of federal funding (see Volume 3, Chapter 3, Master Responses, Master Response 2, Alternatives Description and Baseline), Alternative 3 is the Authority's preferred alternative and is the proposed project under CEQA.